Image of emissions for an industrial area set in the distance

 Alternatives, free of or less dependant on greenhouse gases are becoming increasingly abundant and affordable.

-The global drive towards Net Zero will only help, with huge investment being directed towards reducing greenhouse gas emissions.
+The global drive towards Net Zero will only help, with huge investment being directed towards reducing greenhouse gas emissions and a growing market for careers combating climate change.

 The future is therefore one with far lower greenhouse gas dependency, but the pace of this change needs to increase.